helloshanteria/helloshanteria/README.md

 # Hi, I’m Shanteria 👋

-I’m an Information Technology student specializing in Data Science & Analytics, focused on building projects that analyze, structure, and visualize data.
+I’m an Information Technology student specializing in Data Science & Analytics

+## Approach
+I focus on going beyond basic analysis by identifying patterns in data and translating them into clear, actionable insights

 ## What I Work On
 - Data analysis using Python and R